gcowan/RapidSim/README.md

 RapidSim relies on having a working ROOT installation and gcc4.9 or clang.
-Optionally, you may also compile against EvtGen as detailed in [EvtGen](#evtgen) To build do the following:
+Optionally, you may also compile against EvtGen as detailed in [EvtGen](#evtgen) To build do the following, where "<install location>" should be the full path, up to and including the "RapidSim" folder, created by the git clone command:

 ```shell
 $ # Set environment for gcc, it defines LD_LIBRARY_PATH and FC, CC, CXX.
 RapidSim also works with clang.